kjolley/BIGSdb_documentation/dbase_setup.rst

 * genome_submissions

-  * Disable genome submissions (automated submission system): either 'yes' or 'no', default 'yes'.
+  * Enable genome submissions (automated submission system): either 'yes' or 'no', default 'yes'.
   * To enable, you will also need to set submissions="yes".
 By default, genome submissions are enabled.